PixMusicaX/Sem5IOT/SOFTWARE_LAB/DFD/readme.md

 4. Data Flow will appear in your toolbox.
 5. Drag and Drop elements from the toolbox to construct your DFD.

-## Note: You are advised to make your own DFD for library system, the one here should be used just as an example.
+## <s>Note: You are advised to make your own DFD for library system, the one here should be used just as an example.</s>

 ### P.S.
 Do not copy the .mdj files, they are meant for opening through the StarUML app.